 Hi friends!
 I’m am a junior from Greenville, SC.
-I am a biomedical engineering major and I am Pre-Med.
+I am a chemistry major, and I am pre-med.
 I am extremely close to my family and I had not been on my own before, so I did not think I was ready to come to college.
 Now that I am here, I love it!
-My plan is to go to medical school and I am currently interested in internal medicine.
+My plan is to go to medical school, and I am currently interested in internal medicine.
 I love to meet new people and make new friends, so feel free to come up and talk to me anytime!

-I love: My puppy is the love of my life!
-I am allergic to dogs so I thought I would never be able to have a dog, but this summer my family got a Maltipoo and she is hypoallergenic!
-Being able to cuddle with a dog is a dream come true for me and something I never thought would happen.
+Something I love: My puppy is the love of my life!
+I am allergic to dogs so I thought I would never be able to have a dog, but last summer my family got a Maltipoo.
+She is hypoallergenic!
+Being able to cuddle with a dog is a dream come true for me, and something I never thought would happen.
 My puppy is always excited to see me and knows just how to cheer me up.
-She loves me even when I am wearing a tshirt and leggings and I haven’t brushed my hair yet!
+She loves me even when I am wearing a t-shirt and leggings, and I haven’t brushed my hair yet!

 Something new I’d like to learn: I have always wanted to learn a new language, but I can never choose just one!
 I am currently obsessed with American Sign Language and know a number of phrases and a couple of songs (my personal favorite is “Best of Both Worlds” by Hannah Montana!).
 I also like French and would be interested in learning that too.
 I can never make up my mind.

 My advice for prospective students: Do not stress too much about choosing a college!
-A lot of people agonize over where to go to school and apply to a ton of places (including myself) and that increases the stress.
+A lot of people (including myself) agonize over where to go to school and apply to a ton of places and that increases the stress.
 I know that it can be a hard decision, but I suggest going with your gut and not overthinking it.
 Ultimately, wherever you decide to go to school, you will get involved and will make it your own.
-If you end up not liking it, many people transfer and that is okay!

 My advice for current students: Follow SCHC, Carolina After Dark, and other USC groups on social media.
 There are a lot of events going on around campus and this is the best way to stay connected, especially when living off campus.
-Special events include magicians, paint nights, free bowling, Bedtime Stories, alumni panels, and so much more.
+They cover special events such as magicians, paint nights, free bowling, Bedtime Stories, alumni panels, and so much more.
 Our tuition provides the means to hold these events, so take advantage of them!

-My favorite thing about the Honors College: I absolutely love the tightknit community within the Honors College.
+My favorite thing about the Honors College: I absolutely love the tight-knit community within the Honors College.
 It was incredible freshman year to be able to live in the same building as the people in my classes.
 I formed relationships quicker because the Honors College made the campus feel much smaller.
-Additionally, I was able to get to know the people in my major by taking the smaller honors classes.
-There is a huge difference between my 100 people classes and my 25 student Honors classes and this allows for us to form deeper friendships.
-I consider the honors students in my major to be some of my best friends, and I could not survive college without their companionship.
+The small honors classes allow me to get to know all of my classmates, and I will often have classes with the same people in future semesters.
+I love being able to walk into any honors class and see a familiar face!
+I consider the students in honors to be some of my best friends, and I could not survive college without their companionship.